TUDelft-PRIME-Books/Linear-Algebra/Chapter4/ChangeOfBasis.md

 (See {numref}`Exc:ChangeOfBasis:LinearityOfCoords`.)

-Noting that the term on the right-hand side of Equation {eq}`Eq:ChangeOfBasis:LinearityCoords` is a linear combination of $m$-vectors, we can write this as
+Noting that the term on the right side of Equation {eq}`Eq:ChangeOfBasis:LinearityCoords` is a linear combination of $m$-vectors, we can write the identity as

 $$
     \begin{array}{rcl}